MicrosoftDocs/visualstudio-docs/docs/ide/solutions-and-projects-in-visual-studio.md

 ## Solutions

-A project is contained within a *solution*.
-A solution contains one or more related projects, along with build information, Visual Studio window settings, and any miscellaneous files that aren't associated with a particular project.
+A *solution* in Visual Studio is simply a collection of one or more related projects.
+A solution can also contain build information, Visual Studio window settings, and any miscellaneous files that aren't associated with a particular project.
 A solution is described by a text file (extension *.sln*) with its own unique format; it is not intended to be edited by hand.

 Visual Studio uses two file types (*.sln* and *.suo*) to store settings for solutions: